 What living with rheumatoid arthritis as a youth is like

-Ryan Foo, 26, shares how he was diagnosed with rheumatoid arthritis and what it’s like to live with it.
+A 26-year-old shares how he was diagnosed with rheumatoid arthritis and what it’s like to live with it.

 Experiencing wrist pains after sitting for an exam is undoubtedly a common concern among students, particularly those who write extensively.

-Ryan Foo, 26, suffered from those pains when he was a student sitting for his A-Levels back in Junior College, but did not think much of it.
+James (not his real name), 26, suffered from those pains when he was a student sitting for his A-Levels back in Junior College, but did not think much of it.

 “I did arts, so I studied history, literature, economics and math.
 I remember that was the first time I began experiencing such pains because when you write five to six pages per essay in exams, there’s a lot of pain,” he shares.
 He also adds that he was an avid gamer and believed that playing video games contributed to the development of his joint pains.

-Little did Ryan know that the wrist pains, which he regularly experienced for over 10 months, were one of the first symptoms of his illness.
+Little did James know that the wrist pains, which he regularly experienced for over 10 months, were one of the first symptoms of his illness.
 It took him 12 months and a misdiagnosis to discover that he had rheumatoid arthritis (RA) – an autoimmune disorder that affects the immune system and causes joint disruption.

 “I think the first sign I realised it was rheumatoid arthritis, or it could be, is that the pain began jumping from wrist to wrist,” he added.

 As I sit down with James over a cup of coffee at Paya Lebar, he shares with me what it’s like to live with rheumatoid arthritis and how it affects his everyday life.